 From 2015-2020, there were only six instances (year/entity combination) where a group processed more than 20 percent of the allocation (i.e., around half of the processing limit; Figure 4).
 No individuals have exceeded a processing percentage of more than 16 percent in that same time period.
 Therefore, it does not appear that there is a current problem in terms of entities being constrained by the processing limit.
-However, what is not captured in this figure is the potential impacts of the processing limit in the future and how it may continue to limit overall attainment of the MS allocation.
+However, as the limit is on the amount that can be processed, not the amount that could be obligated to a processor by MSCVs, the processing cap could prohibit a MS from taking catch from a willing MSCV if it could put them over the limit if all obligations were upheld.
+For example, an entity may have 43 percent of the CHA obligated to their vessel(s).
+If a MSCV with more than a two percent CHA were wanting to deliver to the entity's MS platform(s), they would potentially be forced to choose which vessels catch not to take later in the season if all other deliveries were to occur.
+Additionally, what is not captured in this figure is the potential impacts of the processing limit in the future and how it may continue to limit overall attainment of the MS allocation.